hypervideo/cloudflare-dns-operator/README.md

     - k8s
 ```

-You can also automatically expose LoadBalancer services or external IP services by referencing a service in the `content` instead of a static IP:
+You can also automatically expose IPs from LoadBalancer services or external IP services by referencing a service in the `content` instead of a static IP:

 ``` yaml
 # ...